-In response to the capital markets' desire for more clarity and information, our board has adopted a policy regarding board diversity and term length.
+Our board has adopted a policy regarding board diversity and term length.
 Our board believes that board nominations should be made on the basis of the skills, knowledge, experience and character of individual candidates and the requirements of the board at the time.
 We are committed to a meritocracy and believe that considering the broadest group of individuals who have the skills, knowledge, experience and character required to provide the leadership needed to achieve our business objectives, without reference to their age, gender, race, ethnicity or religion, is in our best interests and all of our stakeholders.
-Our board recognizes benefits of diversity within the board but will not compromise the principles of a meritocracy by imposing quotas or targets.
+Our board recognizes the benefits of diversity within the board and will encourage the consideration of women who have the necessary skills, knowledge, experience and character for nomination to the board.
+However, the board will not compromise the principles of a meritocracy by imposing quotas or targets regarding the representation of women on the board and as such no such quotas or targets have been imposed.
 We currently do not have any women directors.